Man Up | Ep. 100 • April 18, 2016

 In other words, they’re saying, “Here is what these males are like, you should be this way.”
 And of course it just waters it down completely because you can be whatever you like as a male, as a human being with a penis you have the right to live however you like and that’s considered to be masculine by virtue of the fact that you have a penis the more males who’s sharing that and the more lovey-dovey emotions that comes out of it the better it is, the better it is, so that’s the view.
 What they’re missing is a normative view.

-So I believe and I think it’s pretty clear that in order to have a good normative concept of masculine, we have to look towards more empirically rigorous or just more rigorous historically, culturally, whatever like just think harder as well, critically rigorous, philosophically rigorous arguments about what masculinity should be.
+So I believe and I think it’s pretty clear that in order to have a good normative concept of masculine, we have to look towards more empirically rigorous or just more rigorous historically, culturally, whatever rigorous like just think harder as well, critically rigorous, philosophically rigorous arguments about what masculinity should be.

-So let me put it in a much simpler way, there’s a question of what masculinity, what males are like, so what it is, what the current state of masculinity is or what the males around this world are currently what they are versus what they ought to be, what they should they be in order to get the girls that they’re looking and foremost among them it’s very common, I mean, that’s how I got started in this career.
+So let me put it in a much simpler way, there’s a question of what masculinity, what males are like, so what it is, what the current state of masculinity is or what the males around this world are currently what they are versus what they ought to be, what they should they be in order to get the goals that they’re looking and foremost among them it’s very common, I mean, that’s how I got started in this career.

 That’s how hundreds of thousand guys approach me in my work and through my small network of dating coaches like very close friends we easily have millions of people on our databases who have been coming to look for us to ask for help in this area.
 Millions who are looking for help and guidance on what masculinity should be, how they should be, what they ought to be like in order to be more sexually attractive in the modern world; in order to be more independent in the modern world; in order to have more self-confidence in the modern world.